 The Identity Protection experience has been refreshed to better protect your organization’s identities.
 This refreshed experience provides:

-Redesigned admin experience that revolves around the risk most relevant to you¬- user risk and sign-in risk
+- Redesigned admin experience that revolves around the risk most relevant to your user risk and sign-in risk

 Security is a top concern for organizations today.
 The majority of security breaches take place when attackers gain access to an environment by stealing a user’s identity.
 Over the years, attackers have become increasingly effective in leveraging third-party breaches and using sophisticated phishing attacks.
 As soon as attackers gain access to even low privileged user accounts, it is relatively easy for them to gain access to important company resources through lateral movement.